- Are you familiar with the kinetic chain?

 An example here would be a common issue I see in many trainees attempting a push up and collapsing the neck by breaking down with a lack of stability at the scapula (shoulder blades).
 In the photo below I’m purposely demonstrating a visible example of this breakdown as you will notice.

-I’m collapsing my neck and even my hips as there is a breakdown at my shoulder blades.
+I’m collapsing my neck, head, and even my hips as there is a breakdown at my shoulder blades.
+This technical flaw is what I refer to as roostering as the head tends to bob up and down like a rooster does when strutting.
 With this breakdown there is a failed attempt to keep my body rigid and properly aligned with the act of holding my body in an upright push up position.

 By incorporating the push up exercise I can quickly assess this breakdown and correct it by addressing proper alignment with the scapula and neck.
 To do this I will cue you, or a respective trainee to push the ground away when in the upright push up position forcing a strong stabilizing scapula.
 This gets the neck and head back into proper alignment.
 I’m demonstrating that alignment here in the following photo.
 Notice the difference in my head and neck position between the two photos.

 Once again this is a quick fix in getting the “set up” of the push up correct before progressing any further into the movement.
 Of course variations and other necessary adjustments can be made to a respective trainee based on individual strength and ability level.
 Of course the push up is just one example of a solid closed kinetic chain movement to assess and progress strength, but it’s a great one for you to start with if you’re looking to eliminate any possible weak links.